Volkswagen: Football sponsorship deals under threat – DW – 11/04/2024

 They have corresponding agreements with last year's World Cup runners-up France (since 2014), Switzerland (since 2014), Finland (since 2017), Luxembourg (since 2018), Denmark (since 2019), the Netherlands (since 2021) and Italy (since 2023).

 They also have partnerships with two of the three next World Cup hosts.
-In Canada, VW sponsor the national professional men's league, the Canadian Premier League, and in the USA they are a "presentation partner" of the US Soccer Association.
+In Canada, VW sponsors the national professional men's league, the Canadian Premier League, and in the United States they are a "presentation partner" of the US Soccer Association.

 Among other things, the VW logo appears on the training and warm-up jerseys of the men's and women's US national teams.
 That contract runs until the end of the 2026 World Cup.